Existence of multisoliton solutions of the gravitational Hartree equation in three dimensions: Introduction

+We end the introduction section with some comments on the proof of the theorem and the organization of the paper.

-Compared to \cite{KMR2bodyHartree}, the difficulty of the $m$-soliton problem lies mainly in the parabolic and hyperbolic-parabolic cases.
-We need to study an approximate system of the $m$-body problem, which is essentially harder than the $2$-body problem.
+Due to the long range effect mentioned before, we need to first construct approximate solutions.
+The difficulty compared to \cite{KMR2bodyHartree} lies mainly in the parabolic and hyperbolic-parabolic cases.
+We need to study an approximate system of the $m$-body problem, which is essentially harder than the two-body case.
 For this purpose, we have to perform delicate computation of the constants involved.
+We made use of a cancellation of errors displayed in the proof of Proposition \ref{prop parabolic and hyperbolic-parabolic trajectory}.
+This is a new observation.

 The article is organized as follows.
 In Section \ref{sec approximate}, we construct approximate multisolitary solutions of \eqref{eq hartree} up to the $N$-th order for any $N \ge 1$ to overcome the long range effect.
-We then focus on the hyperbolic problem.
+We then focus on the hyperbolic case.
 We reduce the problem to a uniform estimate and furthermore a modulation estimate in Section \ref{sec reduction}.
-Then the modulation estimate is proved in Section \ref{sec estimate}, finishing the proof of Theorem \ref{thm hyperbolic}.
-Finally, in section \ref{sec parabolic and hyperbolic-parabolic}, we modify some arguments to prove Theorem \ref{thm parabolic} and \ref{thm hyperbolic-parabolic} and improve the conclusion in \cite{KMR2bodyHartree}.
-The only place where we need the assumption on the masses is pointed out at the end.
+Then the modulation estimate is proved in Section \ref{sec estimate}, finishing the proof of the hyperbolic case.
+The other two cases of Theorem \ref{thm existence} are addressed in section \ref{sec parabolic and hyperbolic-parabolic}.